Skip to main content

 • slower recovery

-we settled around ~30mb per chunk.
+we settled around ~30 MB per chunk. it gave us:

 • reasonable request count